 - Cancer Screenings: The Cancer Services Program of the Finger Lakes Region promotes age-appropriate breast, colorectal and cervical cancer screening for uninsured men and women and serves individuals in Monroe, Seneca, Yates, Livingston, Ontario and Wayne Counties.

 - Surveillance & Prevention: This national effort provides population-based communicable disease data.
 Studies evaluate vaccine programs, monitor disease patterns, and identify populations at risk for severe infections.

 - Health & Nutrition: The Center offers both clinical and community-based programs that help individuals make healthy lifestyle changes they can maintain for life.
 Whether you’re working with our team of dietitians, lifestyle counselors and physicians in our clinic or a health program coordinator out in the community, we can help you reach your health goals.

 - Clinical Programs – Using proven strategies and the science of motivation, our team will help you address personal challenges and give you the tools you need to overcome them.

 - Diabetes Prevention Program – The Rochester Diabetes Prevention Program is an evidence-based, CDC-recognized program designed to help people diagnosed with prediabetes, prevent the development of type 2 diabetes.
 For more information, or if interested in participating, please contact our clinical team at (585) 602-0720.

-- Promote Health.
-Prevent Cancer. – This initiative, made up of eight-week healthy living classes and individual health talks, provides individuals with the tools to make and maintain healthy lifestyle choices, therefore, lowering the risk of cancer and other chronic diseases while increasing their overall health.
+- Promote HEALTH – This initiative, made up of eight-week healthy living classes and individual health talks, provides individuals with the tools to make and maintain healthy lifestyle choices, therefore, lowering the risk of chronic disease while increasing their overall health and well-being.